fhbzc/VAE_based_Behavior_Analysis/README.md

 Instructions
 ========

-How to generate trainable data:
+How to generate trainable data?
 -------